bycza-zagroda/track-expenses-app-documentation/docs/test/integration-tests.md

 the controller, service, and repository layers.
 The test ensures that the UserController correctly handles the request and that the data is saved in the database.

-Example follow good practices for testing in Spring Boot.
+This test example follow good practices for testing in Spring Boot.
 Uses MockMvc to test the entire stack.
 The test is well-organized, use descriptive names, and ensure that the code is well-tested.

 ## Links